2022/23 | Conestoga College

 Doon Campus, Welcome Centre

-The Adult Education, Certificate of Achievement is for those with expertise in any discipline and/or profession that need the practical application of educational methodologies, tools and techniques to transfer knowledge and skill.
+This program is for those with expertise in any discipline and/or profession that need the practical application of educational methodologies, tools, and techniques to transfer knowledge and skill.
 The courses are relevant to anyone who is or aspires to design and deliver post-secondary courses and/or training initiatives.
-The first course will explore learner's styles, needs and characteristics which enables students in subsequent courses to examine the effectiveness of course design, instructional delivery and assessment.
-The Adult Education, Certificate of Achievement is offered fully online.
+The first course will explore learner's styles, needs, and characteristics which enables students in subsequent courses to examine the effectiveness of course design, instructional delivery and assessment.

 Students can find their program design on the Student Portal by following the steps below: